fountain-finance/fountain.finance/README.md

 ___

-I suppose this can also be useful for crowdsource fundraising.
+This can also be useful for crowdsource fundraising.